ava-tan/cornell-bjj/documents/design-journey.md

 ![Desktop draft](signupsketch-1.jpg)

 ## Interactivity (Milestone 1) - Leo
-Navigation bar, calendar, consent form, and image gallery.
-All this meets the needs of our client because the calendar will show what days the jiujitsu club will meet, the navigation bar will make it easier for them to navigate and find the necessary information that they are looking for, the image gallery will provide them a visual of what the club is like, and the consent form will let them fill out the agreement to join the club.
+Calendar, consent form, and image gallery.
+All this meets the needs of our client because the calendar will show what days the jiujitsu club will meet, the image gallery will provide them a visual of what the club is like, and the consent form will let them fill out the agreement to join the club.